pagkly/Zed/Investopedia3/Deferred Annuity.md

 Deferred Annuity
 ## What Is a Deferred Annuity?

 A deferred annuity is a contract with an insurance company that promises to pay the owner a regular income, or a lump sum, at some future date.
 Investors often use deferred annuities to supplement their other retirement income, such as Social Security.
-Deferred annuities differ from [immediate annuities](https://www.investopedia.com/terms/i/immediatepaymentannuity.asp), which begin making payments right away.
+Deferred annuities differ from [[immediate annuities]](https://www.investopedia.com/terms/i/immediatepaymentannuity.asp), which begin making payments right away.

 ### Key Takeaways